xvitaly/srcrepair/docs/source/faq.rst

 No. SRC Repair is a free and opensource program.
 You can check its `source code on GitHub <https://github.com/xvitaly/srcrepair>`__.

-.. index:: faq, steam, simultaneous launch
+.. index:: steam, simultaneous launch
 .. _faq-steam-run:

 Is it safe to run this program with Steam simultaneously?